HarshEvilGeek/Android-Log-Analyzer/README.md

 After you download the py script, modify the key_words to correspond to your app

-app_marker_name = "all or part of your app name - com.example"
+app_marker_name = all or part of your app name - "com.example"
-key_word_agent = "whatever identifies your agent logs" key_word_device = "whatever identifies device info in your logs (if any)"
+key_word_agent = "a word contained in your agent logs" key_word_device = "a word contained in your device logs (if any)" key_word_anr = "a word contained in your anr logs"

+If you're analyzing a single file, please make sure it's named according to the above convention.

 How to Use: